stbenjam/stbenjam.github.io/_posts/2017-08-05-harvard_extension.md

 Instead of E-134, I took this for the 'data communications' requirement.

 The video lectures were largely reading the text slides word-for-word, unfortunately.
-Students do get some experience with packet sniffing wireless networks, and content related to mobile networks.
+Students do get some experience with packet sniffing WiFi networks with kismet and such, and some content related to 3G/LTE mobile networks.
 However, I didn't like the course structure.
 Weekly requirements were forced discussion: watching a video and writing a summary post, and then replying to two other students' posts.

+The course staff was in general great, and I found them knowledgable and the labs OK, but I was hoping for more.
 Labs were interesting, but not very deep.

-Had I known CSCI E-134 wasn't going to work out, I'd have taken one of the internet architecture courses on offer, but they did not fit with my schedule.
+Had I known CSCI E-134 wasn't going to work out, I'd have taken one of the internet architecture courses on offer, but they did not fit with my schedule by the time I dropped it.

 ### CSCI E-599: Capstone